grrimgrriefer/UnrealVoxta/README.md

 _Made in collaboration with [DZnnah](https://twitter.com/DZnnah)_

+### Notes
-_This client is not affiliated, associated, endorsed by, or in any way officially connected to Voxta.ai_
+* **This client is not affiliated, associated, endorsed by, or in any way officially connected to Voxta.ai**
+* This client currently suppports Voxta **v1.0.0-beta.117**, other version may / may not work.
-Internal logic based on the native Windows C++ implementation, see [TalkToMeCPP](https://github.com/grrimgrriefer/TalkToMeCPP)
+* Internal logic based on the native Windows C++ implementation: [TalkToMeCPP](https://github.com/grrimgrriefer/TalkToMeCPP)

 ### Third party code Licenses
 * SignalR client (MIT license): [LICENSE](./Source/SignalR/License.txt)